insomnius/gender-face-recognitions/README.md

 # Model Deployment

-## Model Format Comparisons

-### Model Conversion and Formats
+## Model Conversion and Formats

-Before deploying the face gender recognition model, it's essential to explore different formats for model conversion and assess their performance.
-We'll compare the performance of the model in TensorFlow.js format, .keras format, .h5 format, and ONNX saved model format.
+We're planning to launch our model using tensorflow.js, so it can run on the user's device.
+In order to do that we have to compile our model to tensorflow js format.